 It never hurts to double-check to make sure that you not only have everything that you need to accompany your application but that there aren’t any other specific requirements due to your specific job or work visa that you require.

-I hope this article on how to get a work visa in the Netherlands was informative and insightful.
+We hope this article on how to get a work visa in the Netherlands was informative and insightful.
 Make sure to also check out the Available Programs in Europe!